DOL H-1B Gulf Coast Ready to Work Grant

 - Must be at least 18 years old to apply

-- Must have at a minimum a High School Diploma or GED
+- Must have at least a high school diploma or GED

-Individuals that are currently unemployed, who are employed part time that want and need full time work, or those underemployed who need a family-sustaining wage.
+Individuals who are currently unemployed, who are employed part time and want and need full time work, or who are underemployed and need a family-sustaining wage.

 Is my financial status part of the eligibility process?

 No, the focus is on individuals who meet the above criteria.
-If you’re not sure if you meet the eligibility criteria consult with the grant staff regarding your questions.
+If you’re not sure if you meet the eligibility criteria, talk to the grant staff.

 What training programs are available through the H-1B GCRTW Grant?